The 2015 Downton Abbey Mystery Quilt Along Begins January 4th!

 Do I have to use the Downton Abbey fabric in my quilt?

 It’s your quilt.
 Do what you want!
 I just think it is really cool to have a Downton Abbey quilt made with Downton Abbey fabrics, don’t you?
 Here’s a link to the fabric requirements so you know how much you’ll need.
+Keep in mind this is a tentative list of fabrics; we’re still doing sampling so don’t go whole hog and buy everything right now.

 How much does it cost?